-Algorithm is updated to process also METimage on EPS-SG (TBD01) and SLSTR -both as demonstrational functionality- in addition to AVHRR, MODIS, VIIRS and MERSI-2 (MERSI-2 was added as a patch to PPS version 2018, and is now made operational).
+Algorithm is updated to process also METimage on EPS-SG and SLSTR -the latter as demonstrational functionality- in addition to AVHRR, MODIS, VIIRS and MERSI-2 (MERSI-2 was added as a patch to PPS version 2018, and is now made operational since v2021).

 Lower and upper boundaries are made available for the CTTH product.
-The boundaries are produced using the ppsCtth.py script with the flag ctth\limit and value: "upper" or "lower".
+The boundaries are produced using the ppsCtth.py script with the flag ctth_limit and value: "upper" or "lower".
 The upper and lower boundaries are produced using a version of Quantile Regression Neural Networks (see Pfreundschuh et al. 2018).